Weather & Society Conference 2026

 The oral presentations will be announced upon completion of the abstract acceptance period.

-Session 5 - February 25th
+Session 5 - Artificial Intelligence - February 25th

 The roles of AI in forecast and warning services and in user responses